Can You Weld at Home? Basic Considerations

 Can your neighbors complain?

-If you have neighbors next to your welding space, they might become annoyed or express safety concerns when you weld.
-Especially if they have kids who will try to look at the welding arc while you’re working.
+If you have neighbors next to your welding area, they might become annoyed or express safety concerns when you weld.
+Especially if they have kids who will try to look at the arc while you’re working.

 Some of these concerns may be: